mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/troubleshooting/index.md

 ```
 <a name="replacing-a-node"></a>
 # Replacing a Permanently Failed Node
-The DC/OS percona-mongo Service is resilient to temporary node failures.
+The DC/OS Percona Server for MongoDB Service is resilient to temporary node failures.
 However, if a DC/OS agent hosting a percona-mongo node is permanently lost, manual intervention is required to replace the failed node.
 The following command should be used to replace the node residing on the failed server.

 ```shell
 dcos percona-mongo --name=<service-name> pod replace <node_id>